Wondering what to do with that can of hominy? This blog post has all the answers, plus mouthwatering recipes to get you started!

-This process, called nixtamalization, was first used in Central America more than 3,000 years ago.
-Many North America and West Indies indigenous people had similar methods of preparing corn.
+This process, called nixtamalization, was first used in Central America over 3,000 years ago.
+Many North American and West Indies indigenous people had similar methods of preparing corn.

 Before eating it, heat it until it’s cooked and thoroughly warm.

-If you don’t have the time to make it (and let’s be honest, most of us don’t, myself included), cans of prepared hominy are available in the most grocery stores located near the other canned vegetables.
-I used canned hominy nearly 100 percent of the time and the flavor is great!
+If you don’t have the time to make it (and let’s be honest, most of us don’t, myself included), cans of prepared hominy are available in the grocery stores located near the other canned vegetables.
+I use canned hominy nearly 100 percent of the time, and the flavor is great!